sainnhe/khn/content/first-step/build-and-modify-the-linux-kernel.md

 $ ./scripts/clang-tools/gen_compile_commands.py
 ```

 The last command is used to generate `compile_commands.json`, which provides compilation information for clangd and ccls, as mentioned in previous article.
-Open your code editor, and clangd / ccls will automatically read this file and parse the project based on it.
+When you open your code editor, clangd / ccls will automatically read this file and parse the project based on it.

 ### Run the Linux Kernel